Do you feel you have constant phlegm at the back of your throat?

 The bromelain in pineapple offers up a powerful antidote to inflammation which could help open clogged up airways.21

 With an ample supply of the bioflavonoid quercetin, onions have a lot to offer when it comes to breaking down mucus and flushing out phlegm.22

 Broccoli is fibre rich, which a 2004 study showed can be a valuable asset when it comes to reducing mucus levels in the body.23

 Certain fruits and vegetables, such as garlic, come with extra phlegm-reducing qualities.

-For example, the Lung Health Institute lists watercress, celery, garlic, pickles, onions, lemons and parsley in its anti-mucus food list.24
+For example, Centers for Respiratory Health lists watercress, celery, garlic, pickles, onions, lemons and parsley in its anti-mucus food list.24

 Apple cider vinegar

 It can be used as a natural decongestant.
 In addition, apple cider vinegar comes with some punchy antiviral and antibacterial properties.